saramorrin/clement-yoga/README.md

 The basic functions requested by the client were:
 - Picture examples of the kinds of practices offered
 - A simple meditation demonstration to give potential clients some information to take away from the site which could be built upon should they wish to join
+- Convey a message of finding a way to deliver a more balanced, tranquil and mindful way of life through the practices and meditation techniques on offer.
 - Links to all social media channels as currently most clients are directed to the business from these
 - Contact page